Kaljurand/Arvutaja/README.md

 The expressions/commands are evaluated using an external app, such as

-  - WolframAlpha website
   - device's built-in alarm clock app
   - device's built-in phone app
-  - Google Maps
+  - a maps app
+  - a browser loading the WolframAlpha website

 The arithmetical and measurement unit conversion expressions are also evaluated by Arvutaja itself.